jls-digital/storybook-addon-code/README.md

 A: No worries, this is an issue with storybook's TabsState component.
 You can simply reload the page and it should work fine.

+## Contribute

+Feel free to open issues and pull requests for bugs, feature requests or questions.
+If you want to contribute, please make sure your code is documented and linted/formatted.

+## Releasing a new version

+1. Make sure you have the latest version of the main branch
+2. Make sure you're logged in to npm with `npm whoami`, otherwise log in with `npm login`
+3. Run `npm version <major|minor|patch>` to bump the version and create a new commit and tag
+4. Push the new commit and tag with `git push --follow-tags` (can also be set via config `git config --global push.followTags true`)